For most of us, the Holidays are a time of cheer and represent a season where we all come together to celebrate giving.

 These type of scams come in many different forms, although nearly all claim to offer steep hotel and airfare discounts to top destinations around the world.

-A similar scam involves advertisements, whether through email or elsewhere online, promising to provide you with unheard of travel deals, as long as you agree to pay money through a wiring service such as Western Union.
+A similar scam involves advertisements, whether through email or elsewhere online, promising to provide you with amazing travel deals, as long as you agree to pay money through a wiring service such as the Western Union.

 However, after sending the money, you’ll never receive any reservation confirmation, while the scammers are long gone and on to their next victim.